-By this action, the US suggests that its national security interests, narrowly defined, and the commercial interests of its dominant biotechnology sector should take precedence over responsible global collaboration to meet a common threat.
-By rejecting the proposed inspection regime, it further, dangerously, suggests to others that the US is not really worried about germ-warfare controls and wants to develop its own, advanced biological weapons.
+By this action, the USA suggests that its national security interests, narrowly defined, and the commercial interests of its dominant biotechnology sector should take precedence over responsible global collaboration to meet a common threat.
+By rejecting the proposed inspection regime, it further, dangerously, suggests to others that the USA is not really worried about germ-warfare controls and wants to develop its own, advanced biological weapons.

 This in turn could have a serious impact on continuing efforts to bolster the equally important chemical weapons convention.
 Since Tony Blair's government has been particularly active in promoting the BWC enforcement protocol, it may now be expected to be particularly active in condemning this latest piece of Bush vandalism.
 Jack Straw should summon the US ambassador, a Bush appointee, to the Foreign Office and demand an explanation.

 The US move confirms a pattern of reckless, unilateralist behaviour on arms control, as on environmental and other issues.
 Since taking office, Mr Bush has spoken in grandiose terms of the need for "new thinking" and for a "new strategic framework".
 But to date, this supposed post-cold war global security "vision" has largely amounted to trashing existing agreements without any clear idea of what to put in their place.”